William C. O'Neill Bike Path

 William C. O'Neill Bike Path Description

 Imagine a wealthy 19th-century textile mill owner building an 8-mile railroad to get coal to his plant or products to market, and then adding accommodations to carry vacationers to beach resorts or voyagers to steamships: that’s the story of the short-line railroad that later became the William C. O’Neill Bike Path.
-At just over 7 miles, it runs from Amtrak’s West Kingston Station to within about a mile of its original destination in the town of Narragansett Pier.
+At just over 7 miles, the trail runs from Amtrak’s West Kingston Station to within about a mile of its original destination in the town of Narragansett Pier.

 Parking and Trail Access

-The West Kingston Station is an active stop on Amtrak's Northeast line between Boston and Washington, D.C.
+Kingston Station is an active stop on Amtrak's Northeast line between Boston and Washington, D.C.
 Rhode Island Public Transportation Authority (RIPTA) buses also serve the station.

 William C. O'Neill Bike Path Reviews